viewar/documentation/docs/sdk/cli.md

 `npm install -g viewar-cli`

-> if you get errors, installing 'viewar-cli', have a look at the [troubleshooting](./troubleshooting) page.
+> if you have problems, installing 'viewar-cli', have a look at the [troubleshooting](./troubleshooting) page.

 #### create account